ddnexus/elastics-doc/source/doc/7-Tutorials/3-Quick-Start-Advanced.md

 title: Quick Start (advanced)
 ---

-# {{ page.title }} (Work in progress for Tiago)
+# {{ page.title }} (Work in progress)

 We will add a few ActiveReocrd models to the rails app created in the previous tutorial, and sync it with elasticsearch, so each time any record changes, the index will be updated.

 We will also add flex scopes for easy search and flex templates for advanced search

-(Tiago: we will add a few related model, like Post and Comment for example, so we can show how to sync related models that embeds fields from an associated record. )
+(Edit-note: we will add a few related model, like Post and Comment for example, so we can show how to sync related models that embeds fields from an associated record. )

-(Tiago: The structure will be something like the following.
+(Edit-note: The structure will be something like the following.
 Maybe we could add logical steps one at a time, and not all together, so we could explain each part better )

     class Post < ActiveRecord::Base
     end